jvde-github/AIS-catcher/README.md

 AIS-catcher analyzes an enormous stream of bits  per day for both AIS channels (2 to the power 33 to be precise).
 To avoid erroneous messages, the AIS system employs a 16 bit CRC and matching of other bit patterns.
 Unfortunately, pure statistically this cannot prevent that there will be an occasional technically correct but nonsense message.
 These are typically easy to recognize (e.g. looking at signal level, location on map) and the aggregator sites like MarineTraffic will filter these out.

 To reliably measure the reception range for the station in the web interface, AIS-catcher has implemented an, developing, "validation function" that checks the location of the vessel for consistency between messages and flags if there is an inconsistency.
-Practically speaking, if we receive a position from a MMSI which is relatively close to the last received position, the "validation" indicator will be green and the distance to the station will be included to determine the staion range.
+Practically speaking, if we receive a position from a MMSI which is relatively close to the last received position, the "validation" indicator will be green and the distance to the station will be included to determine the station range.
 Please note that messages within 50 NMi from the receiving station will always be included for range setting.
-The validation indicator will be grey if validation for the location could not be performed and red if it was not succesful.
+The validation indicator will be grey if validation for the location could not be performed and red if it was not successful.

 #### Plots
 The Plot section contains several visualizations to assess the performance of the receiver: